The translation of this document is outdated.

 government shared responsibility capital city functions:

-1) provision of support to central State institutions, foreign
+1) provision of support to central State authorities, foreign

-diplomatic missions and consular institutions, as well as
+diplomatic missions and consular institutions, and also ensuring

-ensuring the necessary conditions for the activities of
+the necessary conditions for the activities of international

 2) ensuring the conditions for the reception of foreign